+It is important to have the user consent before the network uses UEs in providing sensing service.
+If the sensing results and user ID are brought together for further processing, user consent is also needed.

 Of course, factors such as resolution, updating frequency, and type of application influence the security implications.

 Requirements to minimize the risk of unwanted usage and awareness of the usage needs to be considered in stage 1.
 These are captured in the next chapter.